96jaco96/coco_gpt/README.md

     ```
 ## Usage

-The program will give you the available commands when you run it, those sommands are:
+The program will give you the available commands when you run it, those commands are:

 ``` personality ```
 to set a new personalityfor the AI\